 The Staffordshire Strategic Partnership (SSP) has carried out a major review of how they work, which has resulted in the Strategic Board concentrating on a much smaller number of shared priorities.
-The SSP is supported by the Local Enterprise Partnership and the Health and Well Being Board as well as local district arrangements.
+The SSP is supported by the Local Enterprise Partnership and the Health and Well Being Board (which is responsible for approving the vision and schemes of the Better Care Fund (BCF)) as well as local district arrangements.